Zubin Mehta: Personal life

-Mehta's first marriage was to Canadian soprano Carmen Lasky in 1958.
-They have a son, Mervon (since April 2009, Executive Director of Performing Arts for The Royal Conservatory in Toronto), and a daughter, Zarina.
+His first marriage was to Canadian soprano Carmen Lasky in 1958.
+They have a son, an executive director of performing arts for The Royal Conservatory of Music in Toronto, and a daughter.
 In 1964 they divorced.
-Two years after the divorce, Carmen married Mehta's brother, Zarin Mehta, formerly the Executive Director of the New York Philharmonic.
+Two years after the divorce, Lasky married Mehta's brother, Zarin Mehta, formerly the executive director of the New York Philharmonic.

+His second daughter was born in Los Angeles in 1967, the offspring of a relationship between his marriages.

 In July 1969, Mehta married Nancy Kovack, an American former film and television actress.

-His second daughter, Alexandra, was born in Los Angeles in 1967, the offspring of an affair he had between his marriages.

-His son Ori was born in the 1990s as the result of an extra-marital affair in Israel during Mehta's second marriage.
+His second son was born in the 1990s as the result of an extra-marital affair in Israel during this second marriage.

 A permanent resident of the United States, Mehta retains his Indian citizenship.

 One of his close friends was Ravi Shankar, whom he first met in the 1960s when Mehta directed him with the Montreal Symphony.
 Their friendship continued after they were both living in Los Angeles and later in New York.
 "This was a wonderful period in my life and Zubin and I really had a great time."

+Political views

+Mehta was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+However in January 2026, Mehta announced the cancelation of every show in Israel in protest of Benjamin Netanyahu's handling of the Gaza War.

 Honours and awards

-U.S. President George W. Bush and First Lady Laura Bush stand with the Kennedy Center honourees in the Blue Room of the White House during a reception Sunday, 3 December 2006.
+U.S. president George W. Bush and First Lady Laura Bush stand with the Kennedy Center honourees in the Blue Room of the White House during a reception Sunday, 3 December 2006.
 From left, they are singer and songwriter Smokey Robinson; Andrew Lloyd Webber; country singer Dolly Parton; film director Steven Spielberg; and Zubin Mehta.